kemiiiiiii/BRIEF-3/README.md

 ## FILE 1: phof_analysis.ipynb

-### Breaks down the 2021-2024 results of the NHS Cervical Screening program by Region, Age, Eligible and Screened.
+### Breaks down the 2021-2024 results of the NHS Cervical Screening program by Region, Age, Eligible, Screened and Coverage (%).

   **Region**: Place where the screenings took place